tlberglund/groovy-liquibase/README.md

  * Proper testing of validCheckSum under changeSet.
 It's implemented, but I have not tested it properly.
  * Integration testing.
 Everything of note is unit-tested so far, but there must be tests which mutate an actual database (in-memory HSQL would work fine) and make assertions on its final state.
- * Deployment to Maven Central a
+ * Deployment to Maven Central as soon as it's baked enough to ask people to use it.